cab202/quty/index.md

     board = QUTy
     ```

-    or, open an existing project by opening a directory as a workspace
+    or, open an existing project in a workspace in VSCode:
-    in VSCode.

     ```txt
     File > Open Folder
     ```

-    Ensure that platformio.ini is present in the root of the workspace.
+    Ensure that `platformio.ini` is present in the root of the workspace
+    by checking the file tree in the Explorer tab.

+    The PlatformIO IDE extension will automatically configure a project
+    for the QUTy platform, when this file is present.
 6. Communicating with the QUTy may require
    [Silicon Labs CP210x Virtual COM Port (VCP) drivers](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers)
    to be installed on your system.